-Billy Porter On Stage - Theater Credits, Bio and Tickets
+Billy Porter On Stage - Theatre Credits, Bio and Tickets

 Billy Porter was born on September 21, 1969 in Pittsburgh, Pennsylvania.
 He studied musical theatre at the Pittsburgh Creative and Performing Arts School and later graduated from Carnegie Mellon University's College of Fine Arts with a bachelor's degree in drama.
 He made his Broadway debut in the ensemble of the original 1991 Broadway production of Miss Saigon.
 His breakthrough stage role came in 1994, however, when he played the role of Teen Angel in Grease.